We’ve already written a separate guide about the different types of coal.

 Brown vs Black Coal: Differences In Properties

-Coal types can differ in:
+Coal types can differ in the following properties and performance traits:

 – Carbon Content